mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

 ## CSS - initial background layer

-Let's start with one of the background layers and see what that looks like in isolated
+Let's start with one of the background layers and see what that looks like in isolation.

 ```css
 .animated-background {